nozzle/nzAccordiScroll/README.md

 1. `bower install nz-accordi-scroll`
 2. Include the `nzAccordiScroll.js` file
 3. Include `nzAccordiScroll` as a dependency (i.e. in `app.js`)
+4. For basic styling tips, see the demo/example

 Utilize Like So: